BilkentCompGen/mrfast/README.md

 	cd docker
 	docker build . -t mrfast:latest

 Your image named "mrfast" should be ready.
-You can run tardis using this image by
+You can run mrfast using this image by

 	docker run --user=$UID -v /path/to/inputs:/input -v /path/to/outputdir:/output mrfast [args]
 - ```[args]``` are usual arguments you would pass to tardis executable.
 Be careful about mapping.
 You need to specify folders respective to container directory structure.